Anatomy of a Bad Story

 Carter goes back to Korvas because that's where the numbers are.

 makes this colony distinctive, is that they've been eating human flesh

 for quite some time, and may have acquired the taste.
-Hardly comforting, considering
+Hardly

-stories.
+from other Barsoom stories.
 For instance, radium pistols and

 rifles are referred to as atomic guns and ray guns.
-It appears that these additional
+It appears

-to ‘submachine gun’ while an incongruously Earthly term is
+A reference to ‘submachine gun’ while an incongruously Earthly term is

 Barsoomian flyers are seldom referred to by that name, the term Aircraft

 and Airplane are used instead.
 At least some of the flyers

 have closed cabins or cargo spaces, but again not unheard of.

 Viewed objectively, a rose is a rose, whatever you call it.
 We know